-This 4th edition of a best-selling development resource provides an updated overview of processes and procedures associated with developing, maintaining, and evaluating a collection at the building level.
+This resource provides an overview of processes and procedures associated with developing, maintaining, and evaluating a collection at the building level.
 It offers principles, techniques, and common practices of collection development and management while weaving in new considerations.
-New topics include licensing online resources such as subscription databases, creating a collection development policy that meets curriculum standards, circulating and promoting the collection, using online selection and evaluation tools, providing remote access to school library collections, using virtual libraries to increase the collection, and writing policy and procedures manuals.
-This new edition provides an updated overview of the processes and procedures associated with developing, maintaining, and evaluating a collection at the building level.
 New topics include licensing online resources such as subscription databases, creating a collection development policy that meets curriculum standards, circulating and promoting the collection, using online selection and evaluation tools, providing remote access to school library collections, using virtual libraries to increase the collection, and writing policy and procedures manuals.

-An annotated bibliography of resources for collection development for all levels of school libraries, compiled by ALA's American Association of School Librarians (AASL, a division of ALA).
+An annotated bibliography of resources for collection development for all levels of school libraries, compiled by ALA's American Association of School Librarians (AASL).

 Evans, G. Edward, and Margaret Zarnosky Saponaro.
 Developing Library and Information Center Collections.
 5th ed.
 Englewood, CO: Libraries Unlimited, 2005.

-This latest edition continues to cover all phases of collection development--from needs assessment, policies, and the selection process (theory and practice), to publishers, serials, protection, legal issues, censorship, and intellectual freedom.
-Each chapter has been extensively revised to reflect changing practices, policies, and technologies.
-To this end, some chapters--electronic materials, government information, audiovisual materials, and resource sharing--have been almost completely rewritten.
-In addition, electronic serials, introduced in the 4th edition, has been combined with its print counterpart in a single chapter.
+This covers all phases of collection development--from needs assessment, policies, and the selection process (theory and practice), to publishers, serials, protection, legal issues, censorship, and intellectual freedom.
 New to this edition is a CD containing supplementary material; a companion Web site will also be maintained to ensure URLs referenced throughout the text are kept up to date.
 As the authors put it in their introductory chapter, "whatever environment one works in, collection development is an exciting challenge that requires lifelong learning."
-Students and practitioners alike will benefit greatly from this state-of-the-art text.

 Georgia Public Library Service.
 Collection Development.